monyhar/monyhar/monyhar/docs/memory-infra/memory_benchmarks.md

 * **Bug ID** (optional): The id of a crbug.com issue where pinpoint can post updates when the job finishes.
 * **Gerrit URL**: URL to the patch you want to test.
-Note that your patch can live in chromium or any of its sub-repositories!
+Note that your patch can live in monyhar or any of its sub-repositories!
 * **Bot**: Select a suitable device/platform from the drop-down menu on which to run your job.
 * **Benchmark**: The name of the benchmark to run.
 If you are interested in